godot64/TSB/README.md

 In 2019 I added a package of REU supporting commands and re-entered development of TSB.
-Had I tried to leave TSB compatible to any extra software possibly written for Simons' BASIC in 1986, I now go for a completely new TSB that only uses the known commands and their parameters but internally works on its own which hopefully provide faster performance.
+Had I tried to leave TSB compatible to any extra software possibly written for Simons' BASIC in 1986, I now go for a completely new TSB that only uses the known commands and their parameters but internally works on its own which hopefully will provide faster performance.

 Arndt Dettke